boltcard/boltcard/docs/CARD_MANUAL.md

-# Steps for making a bolt card
+# Steps for making a bolt card with NXP TagXplorer software

 ## Introduction

-Here we describe how to create your own bolt card.
+Here we describe how to create your own bolt card with NXP TagXplorer software.

 ## Resources